ArguMentor: Augmenting User Experiences with Counter-Perspectives

 \section{Introduction}

+People encounter and process arguments in a variety of forms every day.
+Argumentation is a core part of daily decision-making, as we constantly weigh different perspectives and challenge assumptions to reach well-informed conclusions.
+Engaging in debate and resolving it allows us to refine our thoughts, test the strength of our reasoning, and understand diverse viewpoints.
+This process is essential for making better decisions, as it encourages critical thinking and helps us navigate complex issues.

-Opinion pieces form a significant part of our lives.
-An opinion piece is an article where the writer expresses their opinion on political, social, and societal issues.
-These often have one characteristic in common: they only represent one side of any story. \citet{QJPS-16112} find that op-eds are persuasive to both the general public and elites, influencing opinions across society on major issues. \citet{doi:10.1080/10584600500311394} shows that op-eds can inform major election decisions amongst voters as well.
+Opinion pieces in the news are one form of this type of debate.
+An \textit{opinion piece} (or op-ed) is an article where the writer expresses their opinion on political, social, and societal issues.
+These op-eds often have one characteristic in common: they only represent one side of any story.
+Coppock et al.~\cite{QJPS-16112} find that op-eds are persuasive to both the general public and elites, influencing opinions across society on major issues.
+Druckman~\cite{doi:10.1080/10584600500311394} shows that op-eds can inform major election decisions amongst voters as well.
 Considering the widespread popularity and significant impact of opinion pieces in our lives, it becomes crucial to address the potential challenges that may emerge while engaging with such content.

 First, humans are susceptible to confirmation bias \cite{10.7554/eLife.71768, Suzuki2021CharacterizingTI}.
 Most people struggle with confirmation bias, whether they consciously realize it or not \cite{doi:10.1037/1089-2680.2.2.175}.
 When reading opinion pieces, people often only read content that aligns with their preconceived notions.
 People naturally gravitate towards content that aligns with their interests and beliefs.
 However, the concern arises when such one-sided content is all that people consume, they may lack more complete information that would lead them to reach a different conclusion.